-For collateralized or guaranteed loans to "legal bankruptcy" and "virtual bankruptcy", the estimated uncollectible amount, which was calculated by deducting from the loan amount the valuation amount of collateral and the amount under guarantee that was deemed to be from the loan amount, was directly reduced from the loan amount as the estimated uncollectible amount, and that amount was 13,025 million yen.
+For collateralized or guaranteed loans to "legal bankruptcy" and "virtual bankruptcy", the estimated uncollectible amount, which was calculated by deducting the valuation amount of collateral and the amount under guarantee that was deemed to be recoverable from the loan amount, was directly reduced from the loan amount as the estimated uncollectible amount, and that amount was 12,970 million yen.

-With respect to the allowance for loan losses of consolidated subsidiaries and subsidiary corporations, etc., the amounts deemed necessary for general receivables are provided based on the historical default rate, and the amounts expected to be uncollectible are provided for receivables designated as potentially irrecoverable after considering the recoverability of each claim.
+With respect to the allowance for loan losses of other consolidated subsidiaries and subsidiary corporations, etc., the amounts deemed necessary for general receivables are provided based on the historical default rate, and the amounts deemed necessary for specific receivables such as receivables designated as potentially irrecoverable, are provided based on expected uncollectible amount after considering the recoverability of each claim.

-6. Provision for bonuses
+Provision for bonuses